-Wheezing refers to a high-pitched whistling sound that happens when you breathe in or out.
-It’s caused by tightening of your airways.
+Wheezing is a high-pitched whistling sound when you breathe in or out.
+It’s caused by the tightening of your airways.

 Your airways can tighten due to:

 - gastroesophageal reflux disease (GERD)

 - anything that causes swelling or inflammation in your airways